The FTP Process

 - training for the role

-We all want safe practitioners, and we are sure that giving peer-to-peer support can only improve the patient care experience as well as have a more positive impact on career choices for those who have gone through FtP.
+We all want safe practitioners, and by giving peer-to-peer support we can improve the patient care experience, as well a more positive impact on career choices for those having gone through FtP.

 Buddy Scheme